witnet/witnet-rust/docs/architecture/managers/peers-manager.md

 # Peers Manager

-The __peers manager__ is the actor that wraps up the logic of the __peers__ library, defined under the subcrate `witnet_p2p`.
-The library allows to manage a list of known peers to the node.
+The __peers manager__ is the actor that encapsulates the logic of the __peers__ library, defined under the subcrate `witnet_p2p`.
+The library allows to manage a list of peers known to the Witnet node.

-There will be one peers manager actor per system and it will be registered at the system registry.
-This way, any other actor will be able to get the address of the storage manager and send messages to it.
+There can only be one peers manager actor per system, and it must be registered into the system registry.
+This way, any other actor can get the address of the peers manager and send messages to it.

 ## State

-The state of the actor is an instantiation of the ([`peers`][peers]) library, which has a list of known peers to the Witnet node.
+The state of the actor is an instance of the [`Peers`][peers] library, which contains a list of peers known to the Witnet node.

 ```rust
 #[derive(Default)]